dotnet/core/release-notes/README.md

 - [Major releases index](./releases-index.json)
 - [Major release](./9.0/releases.json)

+`releases-index.json` and all the files it references are stored in blob storage and in GitHub.
+We use GitHub for easy discoverability of the files and Azure Blob Storage as our production platform.
+It is straightforward to programmatically transform the [blob storage links](https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/releases-index.json) to [`raw` GitHub links](https://raw.githubusercontent.com/dotnet/core/main/release-notes/releases-index.json) should that be desired.

 Note: monthly previews are published in the same way, often on the same day.
 They are not supported so do not include CVE information.
 However, Release Candidate releases follow our ["Go Live" policy](https://github.com/dotnet/core/blob/main/release-policies.md) and may include CVE information.

 ## Monthly preview release notes